SystemsApproach/private5g/ran.rst

 One way to characterize xApps is based on the current practice of controlling the mobile link at two different levels.
-At a fine-grain level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
-RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
+At a fine-grain level, per-node and per-link control is conducted using the RRM functions that are distributed across the individual base stations.\ [#]_ RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
 At a coarse-grain level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
 These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
 As a consequence of these two levels of control, it is not uncommon to see reference to *RRM Applications* and *SON Applications*, respectively, in O-RAN documents for SD-RAN.
-For example, the Interference Managment xApp in :numref:`Figure %s
+For example, the Interference Management and Load Balancing xApps in :numref:`Figure %s
-<fig-ran-controller>` is a SON Application, while the other three
+<fig-ran-controller>` are SON Applications, while the other two xApps
-xApps are RRM Applications.
+are RRM Applications.

+.. [#] Pedantically, Radio Resource Management (RRM) is another name
+       for the collection of control functionality typically implemented in the RRC stage of the RAN pipeline.

 Keep in mind, however, that this characterization of xApps is based on past (pre-SDN) implementations of the RAN.
 This is helpful as the industry transitions to SD-RAN, but the situation is likely to change.
-SDN is transfoming to the RAN, so new ways of controlling the RAN—resulting in applications that do fit neatly into the RRC or SON buckets—can be expected to emerge over time.
+SDN is transforming to the RAN, so new ways of controlling the RAN—resulting in applications that do fit neatly into the RRM vs SON dichotomy—can be expected to emerge over time.

 4.4 Near Real-Time RIC